Saved Views

 Deleting a view

 To delete a saved view, select it from the views dropdown and click the Delete button next to it.
 Only the person who created the view can delete it.
-If the deleted view was set as someone's default, they will see the unfiltered "All Listings" state the next time they visit the page.
+If the deleted view was set as someone's default, they will see the "All Listings" state (no filters applied) the next time they visit the page.

 Tips